ooni/ooni.org/content/support/ooni-probe-desktop/index.md

 The above measurement page pertains to the testing of [Psiphon](https://psiphon.ca/).
 We can see that Psiphon was reachable when tested on Vodafone Italia (AS30722) on 30th March 2021 at 14:58 local time.
 This conclusion is reached because [OONI’s Psiphon test](https://ooni.org/nettest/psiphon/) was able to successfully bootstrap a Psiphon connection.

-If Psiphon was found (potentially) blocked, this test result would show an orange exclamation mark and information about why it’s potentially blocked (based on the heuristics of [OONI’s Psiphon test](https://ooni.org/nettest/psiphon/)).
+If Psiphon was found (potentially) blocked, this test result would show relevant information (based on the heuristics of [OONI’s Psiphon test](https://ooni.org/nettest/psiphon/)).

 Similarly, you can access [Tor](https://www.torproject.org/) test results through the circumvention results in your OONI Probe app.